Last updated: July 2023

 Energy efficiency isn’t just a household concern, it applies to businesses too.
 As testament to its importance, even large chain stores are beginning to examine their energy usage to try and cut back where they can.
-In 2015, Sainsbury’s implemented some truly radical changes by installing ground source heat pumps to capture all of the waste heat generated by their refrigeration units, estimated to save them 30% on their energy consumption.
+In 2022, Waitrose implemented some truly radical changes by installing air-source heat pumps to assist in lowering the heating and cooling load of its sites.
 It’s been an endeavour that required heavy investment from the supermarket chain but one that promises to save them a lot of money.
 Innovations like this show that any business can implement energy-saving measures, and while some might not be able to invest in expensive modification, there’s still plenty that can be done to keep costs as low as possible.

 What can businesses do to reduce energy consumption?